Aunt Caroline Dye: Rise to prominence

-It wasn't long before news of her abilities spread throughout the Mid-South.
+It was not long before news of her abilities spread throughout the Mid-South.
 People traveled from as far as 400 miles away to seek Aunt Caroline's wisdom, according to historian John Quincy Wolf.
 She helped people find long-lost relatives, lost pets, jewelry and other personal items.
 After one man paid her a visit to help find his lost hogs, she reportedly told him "Your hogs were stolen.
 Go down the road to the fifth house from you, go back to the barn and you'll find yo' hogs in a stable.
 Unlatch the door and leave it open and yo' hogs will come home.
 Don't go today because the people who live there are home.
 But tomorrow they'll be gone for the day.
 So you go tomorrow."

 While prominent residents of Newport mocked her abilities in public, they sought her instruction before they made any important decisions, especially those pertaining to business.
 They begged her to keep their late-night visits to her home a secret.
 She would often confront those who were skeptical of her gifts and prove them wrong.
-It was reported by one of her servants that a man came to her with help finding his mules, but he didn't really think she could find them.
+It was reported by one of her servants that a man came to her with help finding his mules, but he did not really think she could find them.
 Aunt Caroline told him, "You don' think I can tell you where your mules is but I can.
 Go down the Tuckerman road four miles till you come to a big holler and they's a lot of timber in the holler.
 Go up the holler till you hear yo' mules brayin.'
 They'll be locked up in a barn, but on the near side of the barn, they's a foundation block and on the block you'll find the key."